ianhussey/OpenSourceIRAP/README.md

 ## Notes

 ### Task fidelity
-This implementation of the IRAP has very high fidelity to the procedure described in Barnes-Holmes et al. (2010: a sketch of the IRAP and REC model), and to the implementations of the IRAP written in Visual Basic 6 by Dermot Barnes-Holmes (i.e., the IRAP "2010" etc.).
+This implementation of the IRAP has very high fidelity to the procedure described in Barnes-Holmes et al. (2010: a sketch of the IRAP and REC model), and to other implementations of the IRAP (e.g., the IRAP "2010" and variants, written in Visual Basic 6).
 Most task parameters are soft coded and can be changed via the `task.xlsx` file (see task parameters section below).

 If you notice any unwanted divergences from other implementations of the IRAP, or there are additional features or refinements you would like to see in the Open Source IRAP, please feel free to contribute to the project yourself (by branching, editing, and submitting a pull request on Github) or email me (ian.hussey@ugent.be).